MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-analytics.md

     - **Flow details**: The flow details section shows additional details such as rate limits (if applied), unique people who entered the journey (different than inflow, which counts each entry rather than unique person - this data is available only for channel tiles), and exit reasons.
 You can select the export button to get a detailed view of the individual customers and export the data to Excel (with a limit of 50,000 records).

         :::image type="content" source="media/operational-analytics-2.png" alt-text="An overview of customer inflow, processed, and exit analytics with email performance metrics." lightbox="media/operational-analytics-2.png":::

-    - **Goal analytics**: If a goal has been defined as a target set, you can view how the journey is progressing toward its goal and if it has met the goal.

 ## Email insights